 "It takes a bit more to knock me over, don’t you be worried now."
 Sam fumbled for a smile.
 "More than letting the mind wander in the wrong place, leastways."

 "Ah."
 Elanor’s quick smile returned without hesitation.
 "And perhaps your mind wandered through a bit of rhyme, dear dad?"

 "Now you’re laughing under your tongue," Sam answered in a playful grumble.
 He might have reached across to brush her cheek or her wind-tangled curls, if the sharp little tremor that stung him so didn’t linger on.
 His right hand detached slowly from the reins and crept into his pocket.
-There’s no rhyme to such fancies,
+There’s no rhyme to such fancies, he thought.
+None.

 In truth, it was a dream he’d known before, but never in daylight, never while his mind were running through such sights and memories as came with travelling far from the Shire.